VeenaBeknal/VeenaBeknal/README.md

 <h1 align = "center">Hey there, I am Veena Ramesh Beknal👋</h1>

-## About Me
+### About Me

-### I an aspiring Data Analyst and Machine Learning Engineer with over 8+ years of experience in Software Development and Data Science.
-Currently, I am pursuing Master's in Data Analytics at San Jose State University.
+#### I am an aspiring Data Analyst and Machine Learning Engineer with over 8+ years of experience in Software Development and Data Science.
+Currently, I am pursuing a Master's in Data Analytics at San Jose State University.
 I am passionate about Machine Learning, Data Science, and Data Engineering as it involves continuous learning and I believe these are the skills essential to understand and navigate an increasingly data-rich world.
-Transforming complex datasets into actionable insights, optimizing process and innovating solutions will be the future in the data world.
+Transforming complex datasets into actionable insights, optimizing processes and innovating solutions will be the future of the data world.
 I'm a lifelong learner, and I constantly update my knowledge of the rapidly evolving data science landscape.!

 <h2>:wrench: :carpentry_saw: My Skills </h2>

-Along with the below mentioned skills, I have a sound knowledge of Statistics, Probability, Machine Learning (Supervised and Unsupervised), SQL and NoSQL
+Along with the below-mentioned skills, I have a sound knowledge of Statistics, Probability, Machine Learning (Supervised and Unsupervised), SQL, and NoSQL
 <br>
 <a>